VISION

 -

 Plan once, execute cheaply, verify independently.
 Never loop an LLM through plan-execute-observe-replan cycles.
 Reasoning produces a plan.
-Execution follows the plan mechanically.
-A separate model verifies results against success criteria.
-If the plan needs revision, that is a new reasoning event — not another iteration of the same loop.
+Execution follows mechanically.
+A separate model verifies results.
+If the plan needs revision, that is a new reasoning event.
 Agent loops degrade cognition and inflate tokens quadratically; structured pipelines preserve both.

 -

 Every token earns its place.
 Context is finite and expensive.
-Every injected parameter, every prompt section, every telemetry field must justify its token cost against the alternative of not including it.
 Duplicate information across injection points is a bug.
-If data appears in one slot, it must not appear in another.
 Prose wrappers around structured data waste tokens — use the most compact representation that preserves meaning.
 When in doubt, cut.

 Value Proposition